 Good tank capacity

-The stainless steel canister with which the Big Berkey comes has capacity for 2.25 gallons.
+The stainless steel canister with which the Big Berkey comes has a capacity of 2.25 gallons.
 When you convert that to liters, it comes to about 8.5 liters.
-That is decent capacity for most household needs.
+That is a decent capacity for most household needs.
 It is also good for portability.

 How to install Big Berkey water filter